info & faq

 So do we need to feed you..?

-If you have booked a full day then yes please.
+If you have a full day with wedding reception then yes please.
 A hungry photographer is not a happy one..
-It usually works out most convenient if I eat when you and your guests do, as people eating isn?t the best opportunity for timeless images (!).
-I don’t ever ask for anything special, & I’m not a fussy eater so whatever is easiest for the caterers will be more than adequate.
+It usually works out most convenient if I eat when you and your guests do, as guests eating is not the best opportunity for timeless images (!).
+I don’t ever ask for anything special.
+I’m not a fussy eater so whatever is easiest for the caterers will be more than adequate.
+Howver if this isn’t practcal or possible I am also happy to bring some sandwiches!

 Will you visit the venue before hand?

-I Always try to (if it?s practical).
-I suggest we meet there together if possible..
+I always try to (if it’s practical).
+I suggest we meet there together if possible.
 We can review and agree the best locations for some relaxed couple photos.
-I can suggest timings etc.. to make the most of the lighting.
+I’ll suggest timings etc.. to make the most of the natural light.

 Do you have insurance?